 Gina loved to boulder, and scampered up the granite rocks like a native.
 Her birthday fell on the 11th of August, during the annual Perseid meteor shower, and we were in the great outdoors celebrating both.
 The bulk of the meteor showers always occur after midnight, and we did everything but use toothpicks to keep our eyes open.

 A few weeks after returning from the trip, I left a message on her machine about getting together.
-I was nonplused to get a call from her father a few days later.
-(I’d never met nor spoken with her father).
-I listened dumbfounded as he relayed the story of how Gina (with boyfriend and dog in the car) had been slammed by a Mac truck that had lost control on black ice while descending Mt.
-Hood.
+I was confused to hear from her father a few days later.
+(I’d never met nor spoken with him).
+I listened dumbfounded as he relayed the story of how Gina, her boyfriend, and mastiff had been killed instantly while on the drive down from Mt Hood they hit black ice, and collided with a truck.

 I was stunned.
-Everything seemed surreal in the days and weeks that followed.
-How could everything be snuffed out in a moment, including the future of her unborn baby?
-Her dreams and aspirations were so strong; she yearned so to live a full life.
-How could such a one no longer exist?
-For years afterward, whenever I went to the woods, I thought of Gina.
-And felt her presence, amongst the dryads and wood nymphs.
+My life suddenly seemed unimportant and my surroundings intangible.
+I was 31, and still young enough not to have lost many people other than grandparents and a few other folk.
+How could their lives be snuffed out in a moment?
+Her dreams and aspirations were so strong; she had shared her yearning to live a full life.
+For many years afterward, whenever I went to the woods, I thought of Gina.
+And imagined her presence, as dryad or Devi.

 A very moving piece, Lisa.
 Thank you for sharing it.

 Thanks Jordy.
 I’m looking back on significant people in my life.

 So sorry to hear!
 Thank you for introducing us to her, and letting us know her at least a little.